 Although we maintain insurance coverage against the risks related to our business, risks may arise for which we may not be insured.
 Claims covered by insurance are subject to deductibles, the aggregate amount of which could be material, and certain policies impose caps on coverage.
 Insurance policies are also subject to compliance with certain conditions, the failure of which could lead to a denial of coverage as to a particular claim or the voiding of a particular insurance policy.
 There also can be no assurance that existing insurance coverage can be renewed at commercially reasonable rates or that available coverage will be adequate to cover future claims.
-If a loss occurs that is partially or completely uninsured, or the carrier is unable or unwilling to cover the claim, we could be required to expend funds to supplement the insurance and in certain circumstances may decide that such expenditures are not justified, which, in either case, could adversely affect our business, financial position, results of operations, cash flows and prospects.
+If a loss occurs that is partially or completely uninsured, or the carrier is unable or unwilling to cover the claim, we could be exposed to substantial liability.
+Further, to the extent the proceeds from insurance are not sufficient to repair or replace a damaged asset, we would be required to expend funds to supplement the insurance and in certain circumstances may decide that such expenditures are not justified, which, in either case, could adversely affect our business, financial position, results of operations, cash flows and prospects.